FAQ

 • Dissolution of relationship

-Solvable problems are problems that reveal a different belief system, and different needs, generated by history, cultural influence and circumstances, that if left untreated will end up as perpetual problems.
+Solvable problems are problems that reveal different belief systems and needs, generated by history, cultural influence, and circumstances, which—if left untreated—will end up as perpetual problems.

 What is the Adversarial Court Process?